18F/joining-18f/_positions/EPA-Fellow-Cloud-Architect.md

 - Lead a technical integrated project team through design, development, automation, and integration of systems and applications selected for migration to cloud-based services
 - Perform hands-on solution design, solution architectures, architecture roadmaps, prototyping, proof-of-concepts, and development tasks
 - Manage the design and development with an API first mindset using reusable components and operational strategies leveraging cloud services to support scalability, availability, performance, monitoring, backup, etc, to improve the security, resiliency, and agility of infrastructure and applications
-- Ensure strategic alignment of technical design/architecture to meet business growth and direction.
+- Ensure strategic alignment of technical design/architecture to meet business growth and direction
 - Leverage native cloud capabilities such as data storage, performance, and security enhancements, as well as auto-scaling and performance/capacity management to promote technical improvements in the defendability and cost efficiency of the agency infrastructure services
 - Contribute high-quality, well-tested, maintainable infrastructure configurations, including code-based automation, to successfully impact the efficiency and effectiveness across the entire project lifecycle, using modern software development, open source, and industry best practices

 **You will promote the adoption of modern technology practices through teaching, coaching, and knowledge sharing.**
-- Practice and enthusiastically share agile and DevOps methodologies throughout all stages of the project lifecycle and infrastructure maintenance.
+- Practice and enthusiastically share agile and DevOps methodologies throughout all stages of the project lifecycle and infrastructure maintenance
-- Deliver educational workshops to accelerate learning and adoption of agile development and DevOps principles and practices.
+- Deliver educational workshops to accelerate learning and adoption of agile development and DevOps principles and practices
-- Inspire honesty and integrity through open communication and liberal knowledge sharing across a multi-disciplinary teams.
+- Inspire honesty and integrity through open communication and liberal knowledge sharing across a multi-disciplinary teams
 - Contribute content to documentation, blogs, newsletters, etc.